-Departmental requirements for course work fall into two categories: (a) those specified by the Department and applying generally to all students, and (b) those specified by the student's area or by his/her Dissertation Committee and applying individually in terms of special field and interest.
+Departmental requirements for course work fall into two categories: (a) those specified by the Department and applying generally to all students, and (b) those specified by the student's cluster or by their Dissertation Committee and applying individually in terms of special field and interest.

-A first year graduate research rotation course will be required of all Chemistry students (Chem 597).
-All first year students must also register for Chem 415 (Responsible Conduct in Chemistry Research).
+A first year graduate research rotation course will be required of all Chemistry students (Chem 597) in the Fall and Winter semesters.
+All first year students must also register for Chem 415 (Responsible Conduct in Chemistry Research) in Fall term and Chem 516 (Professional Skill Development in Chemistry) in Winter term.

-Pre-Candidates in their 2nd year must register for Chem 990 (pre-candidate dissertation research) in addition to needed coursework, and all Candidates will register for 8 credits of Chem 995 (candidate dissertation research)- see 'Other Registration Information' below.
-A student seminar is usually given in the third year, students must register for the appropriate seminar course (Chem 800-805; please see section on seminars that follows).
+Pre-Candidates in their 2nd year or beyond must register for Chem 990 (pre-candidate dissertation research) in addition to needed coursework, and all Candidates will register for 8 credits of Chem 995 (candidate dissertation research)-see 'Other Registration Information' below.
+A student seminar is usually given in the third year, students must register for the appropriate seminar course for their cluster (Chem 800-805; please see section on seminars that follows).

-At least 4 graduate level Chemistry courses are required by the Department in addition to the above.
-The Graduate School also requires four credit hours (usually two courses) of cognate coursework (i.e. outside the Chemistry Department or cross-listed courses).
+At least 5 graduate level didactic courses by the Department in addition to the above.
+As a part of the 5 courses, the Graduate School also requires three credit hours (usually one course) of cognate coursework (i.e. courses outside the Chemistry Department or cross-listed courses).

-In general, this translates to students taking a total of six courses during the course of the first two years, (two cognate courses and four Chemistry courses) in addition to the research rotation, research dissertation, and seminar courses.
+In general, this translates to students taking a total of five or six didactic courses during the course of the first two years, in addition to the research rotation, research dissertation, and seminar courses.
 The various clusters have individual course requirements as listed below.
+Please note that in most cases, only one course can be taken per semester after advancing to candidacy.

-Analytical Chemistry: Any 3 of the 4 'core' analytical courses (or all 4): Chem 646, 647, 648, 649.
-The fourth Chemistry class may be any remaining 600 level analytical course or some other Chemistry graduate class.
+Analytical Chemistry: Any 3 of the 4 core analytical courses: Chem 646, 647, 648, 649, and two more graduate-level didactic courses (either two cognates or one chemistry and one cognate) depending on research interest.